The Little Orphan: Plot

 Sneaking back to the table, Tom sets a bowl of cattails on fire one at a time, throwing them like spears.
 The cattails burn or melt the various hiding places Jerry and Nibbles find.
-With the third one, Jerry lifts a hemispherical lid and the cattail reverses back toward Tom.
-Then Tom throws a knife into the turkey and Jerry runs into the blunt edge, at his throat, and falls unconscious.
+With the third one, Jerry lifts a serving dome, which reverses the cattail back toward Tom.
+Then Tom throws a knife into the turkey; Jerry runs into the blunt edge and knocks himself out.